interlay/interlay.github.io/docs/vault/guide.md

 subkey generate --output-type json | jq '{"polkabtcvault": .secretPhrase}' > keyfile.json
 ```

+Please use a separate keyname and mnemonic for each client.
+This name determines which wallet to load on the Bitcoin full node.
+If the Vault spends funds from another wallet this may be marked as theft.

 ### 6. Start the Vault client

 To start the client, you can connect to our parachain full node: